 At first, Polypropylene appears to be the twin of LDPE, a specific type of polyethylene.
 However, PP exhibits higher stiffness and temperature resistance.
 It also demonstrates excellent resistance to chemicals.
 It is tough but flexible, very fatigue resistant.

 The limitations of PP include a susceptibility to UV degradation, its high flammability, and its tendency to oxidise.
-It can be made transparent or tinted in an opaque colour meaning it is useful for applications requiring light transfer, either practically or for aesthetic purposes.
+It can be tinted in an opaque colour meaning it is useful for applications requiring light transfer, either practically or for aesthetic purposes.
 However its poor bonding qualities make it difficult to paint.

 However, it is diverse in that it can be processed through any moulding process and most mould types, so long as there is a tight parting lines and smoothly drafted surfaces.
 Rotationally moulding PP has often resulting in lower impact strength, and so it is mostly used for injection moulding.